daudix/daudix.one/content/blog/2024-09-02-downloading-deleted-unsplash-photos/index.md

 But the fact that a low quality thumbnail was used for the banner kept bothering me, so I decided to locate the source.

-Upon inspecting the link to the thumbnail image on Unsplash, I noticed that you can change some of its attributes to get a higher quality image, so I returned to the mountain photo snapshot and copied the link to it, removed the Wayback Machine prefix, and to my surprise it was still available, probably because `images.unsplash.com` keeps the deleted images anyway to avoid breaking hardlinks.
+Upon inspecting the link to the thumbnail image on Unsplash, I noticed that you can change some of its attributes to get a higher quality image, so I returned to the mountain photo snapshot and copied the link to it, removed the Wayback Machine prefix, and to my surprise it was still available, probably because `images.unsplash.com` keeps the deleted images anyway to avoid breaking hotlinks.

 ## The solution